org-roam/org-roam/README.md

               (("C-c n i" . org-roam-insert))))
 ```

 `org-roam-graph` by default expects to find the `dot` executable
-from the `graphviz` package in the `$PATH`.
+from the `graphviz` package in the `exec-path`.
-Ensure `graphviz` is installed if you want to use this feature
+Ensure `graphviz` is installed and found if you want to use this
-or customize your configuration for `org-roam-graph` to use a
+feature or customize your configuration for `org-roam-graph` to use a
 different tool.

 For more detailed installation and configuration instructions (including for